-The labor force participation rate in the US edged down to 61.6 percent in May 2021 and has remained within a narrow range of 61.4 percent to 61.7 percent since June 2020.
+The labor force participation rate was unchanged at 61.6 percent in October 2021 and has remained within a narrow range of 61.4 percent to 61.7 percent since June 2020.
 The participation rate is 1.7 percentage points lower than in February 2020. source: U.S. Bureau of Labor Statistics

 Labor Force Participation Rate in the United States is expected to be 61.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Labor Force Participation Rate in the United States to stand at 62.70 in 12 months time.
-In the long-term, the United States Labor Force Participation Rate is projected to trend around 62.70 percent in 2022 and 62.90 percent in 2023, according to our econometric models.
+In the long-term, the United States Labor Force Participation Rate is projected to trend around 62.50 percent in 2022 and 62.90 percent in 2023, according to our econometric models.